How to Save on Gas in Canada: The Ultimate Guide

 To summarize: if you have a smaller, more aerodynamic car, use the AC.
 If your vehicle is larger and bulkier, crack open some windows.

 It’s tempting to keep the car’s engine idling for a while on cold winter mornings so you can enjoy a toasty ride to work, but in doing so you’re sacrificing a significant amount of gas.
 (You’re also pumping a lot of harmful emissions into the air.)
-Keep your warm-up periods to around 30 seconds or less whenever you can.
+Limit your warm-up periods to three minutes or less.

 The more weight you carry around, the harder your car has to work to move forward and the more gas you’ll burn.
 Empty out all the nonessentials that are weighing down your car and you’ll enjoy better gas mileage.